Slimer210/Slimer210/README.md

 As explore continues, I found my final target - Front-end developer.
 And start from this year, I will be more concentrate on front end stuff.
 At the same time, I started my first (full) project - ManaMetal (check for ManaWeb, ManaDocs on my repo).

 At the same time, I very regret that I joined Science stream.
-Seriously science is a nightmare for me, it totally juiced all my programming time.
+Seriously science is a nightmare for me, it totally juiced all my programming time. software programming.
+### 🏆 Competitive Programming - NSSPC 2022

+Actually in first I don't know too much about competitive programming, but after this nationwide competition I made a very new commiitee and also new friends and new experiences.
+I'm really enjoing myself along the journey.
+And also this competition opened a very new route for me - the competitive programming route.
+But I still wish to give my priority for

 *To be continued...*